Multi-member constituencies in the Parliament of the United Kingdom: Limited vote

-In 1868, the limited vote was introduced, which was similar to the bloc vote but restricted an individual elector in a three or four seat constituency to casting fewer votes than the number of seats to be filled.
+In 1868, the limited vote was introduced, which was similar to the bloc vote but restricted an individual elector in a three or four seat constituency to casting one fewer vote than the number of seats to be filled.

 The purpose of this innovation was to encourage minority representation and weaken political parties.
 In some areas, particularly the three member counties where rural elites were used to negotiating so as to minimise the number of contested elections, the reform worked as its proposers hoped.
 In some urban areas, the result was completely counterproductive.

 Joseph Chamberlain and the Birmingham Liberal Caucus realised that by ensuring their supporters voted in a disciplined manner, as directed by the Caucus, they had enough support to win all three seats for the city.
 Instead of weakening party organisation, the limited vote strengthened it.
 Instead of providing guaranteed minority representation, the chance of it depended largely on how well the dominant local party organised itself on those occasions when it had the proportion of votes needed to take a clean sweep.

 When the Redistribution of Seats Act 1885 was being considered in 1884–85, the limited vote had little support.
-The redistribution eliminated the three and four member districts and the limited vote disappeared.
+The Redistribution Act eliminated the three and four member districts, and the limited vote system disappeared.
 With only two seats at the most in a district, limited vote could only take the form of single non-transferable voting, which did not appeal.